 Let our celebration fuel us: As we advance on one end of the fight, Women for Women International will also continue to fight for a world where every woman can be a leader.
 2020 brought this great cause for celebration but has also threatened women’s rights all over the world with global crisis after global crisis.

 We remain committed to fighting for:

 Supporting women living at the intersection of conflict and violence, which continues to escalate

-This year has shown us the power of women, for women.
+2020 showed us the power of women, for women.
 Let’s harness that momentum to keep moving forward for a better world for all of us.